If You Could Administer 'Instant Karma,' What Would You Do?

 While Pru learns about otters and sea lions, her supernatural powers hammer home the lesson that with great power comes great responsibility.
 Sure, she can deal out punishment and rewards as she sees fit, but how can she decide what's fair in a complex situation when she can see right on all sides?
 Is all this justice ultimately coincidence or fate?
 How much free will do we really have?
 And why on earth isn't any of this working on Quint the way it should be?

 Ultimately, Marissa Meyer's Instant Karma is a delightful book that will have you longing for the beach — or, at least, a giant bowl of popcorn and the animal rescue classic Dolphin Tale.
-Quint and Pru's relationship is a fun, quirky enemies-to-love story that definitely lives the reader satisfied.
+Quint and Pru's relationship is a fun, quirky enemies-to-love story that definitely leaves the reader satisfied.
 As for karma, we can take comfort in the fact that, no matter what happens, the universe is bigger than all of us.
 The one thing we can control is how many good actions, thoughts, and deeds we put into it.

 If you had the power to exact instant retribution, what would you do with it?